jonathanwvd/awesome-industrial-datasets/datasets/Battery/Data-driven prediction of battery cycle life before capacity degradation/README.md

 [Data-driven prediction of battery cycle life before capacity degradation](https://www.nature.com/articles/s41560-019-0356-8)

 Abstract: Accurately predicting the lifetime of complex, nonlinear systems such as lithium-ion batteries is critical for accelerating technology development.
 However, diverse aging mechanisms, significant device variability and dynamic operating conditions have remained major challenges.
 We generate a comprehensive dataset consisting of 124 commercial lithium iron phosphate/graphite cells cycled under fast-charging conditions, with widely varying cycle lives ranging from 150 to 2,300 cycles.
 Using discharge voltage curves from early cycles yet to exhibit capacity degradation, we apply machine-learning tools to both predict and classify cells by cycle life.
 Our best models achieve 9.1% test error for quantitatively predicting cycle life using the first 100 cycles (exhibiting a median increase of 0.2% from initial capacity) and 4.9% test error using the first 5 cycles for classifying cycle life into two groups.
 This work highlights the promise of combining deliberate data generation with data-driven modelling to predict the behaviour of complex dynamical systems.

+## Attribute Information
+The data is presented in two different files: Each file contains the data from one mixture.
+The file ethylene_CO.txt contains the recordings from the sensors when exposed to mixtures of Ethylene and CO in air.
+The file ethylene_methane.txt contains the acquired time series induced by the mixture of Methane and Ethylene in air.

+The structure of the files is the same: Data is distributed in 19 columns.
+First column represents time (in seconds), second column represents Methane (or CO) concentration set point (in ppm), third column details Ethylene concentration set point (in ppm), and the following 16 columns show the recordings of the sensor array.

+Files include a header (one line) with the information of each column:

+Time (seconds), Methane conc (ppm), Ethylene conc (ppm), sensor readings (16 channels)

+The order of the sensors in the files is as follows:
+TGS2602; TGS2602; TGS2600; TGS2600; TGS2610; TGS2610; TGS2620; TGS2620; TGS2602; TGS2602; TGS2600; TGS2600; TGS2610; TGS2610; TGS2620; TGS2620

+Sensors' readings can be converted to KOhms by 40.000/S_i, where S_i is the value provided in the text files.

 ## Resources
 [Data-driven prediction of battery cycle life before capacity degradation](https://data.matr.io/1/)